ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.node-red/README.md

 **Note:** If in select ID dialog of the ioBroker node you cannot find some variable, restart node-red instance.
 By restarting the new list of objects will be created.

+**Upgrade to 1.17.2:** If you already used Node-Red authentication: Please set your password in the Node-Red instance settings in ioBroker again after the upgrade!
+Otherwise you cannot login to Node-Red any longer after the upgrade.

 ## Settings
 - Safe mode - Flows will not be started and you can edit the flows to fix some overload problem.

 ## Changelog
+### 2.0.0 (2020-06-20)
+* (Apollon77) check object and not state to detect if an object exists
+* (jwiesel) Updated settings.js to incorporate latest changes up to Node-RED 1.0.6
+* (jwiesel) Replaced HTTP basic authentication by Node-RED login form (adminAuth)
+* (jwiesel) Replaced MD5 password hashing by bcrypt.js as recommended in the Node-RED security guide.
+* (bluefox) Hide the palette manager so all the packets must be installed via ioBroker configuration dialog

+**Caution: For those who already used Node-Red authentication: Please set your password in the Node-Red instance settings in ioBroker again!
+Otherwise you cannot login to Node-Red any longer after the upgrade.**

 ### 1.17.2 (2020-04-29)
 * (Apollon77) check object and not state to detect if an object exists